bhisaac/5eFP/5eFP-SRD.md

 ### Feature: By Popular Demand

 If you spend a round of downtime at an inn, tavern, circus, theater, or in a noble's court, you gain ⛁.
 Bonus coins awarded through this feature can only be spent on rest and repairs.
-Afterward, you may spend 1 additional downtime round without spending any coin.

 ## Folk Hero